 Precision can also be lost when converting from very large integer to floating point.
 Losses in precision, whether from integer to floating point or vice versa, do not generate errors but can lead to unexpected results especially when floating point numbers are used for loop control.

-E.7.2 Guidance to language users
+6.6.2 Guidance to language users

 Though there is generally no need to be concerned with an integer getting too large (rollover) or small, be aware that iterating or performing arithmetic with very large positive or small (negative) integers will hurt performance; and